tk3369/ContextTracking.jl/README.md

 Some thoughts:

+- Need more tests especially for the macros and logger
 - ContextLogger should accept any kind of log formatter
 - Allow registering pre/post hooks for specific context updates.
 - Enhance `@memo` macro to accept multiple variable reference